-Cars with South African numberplates were everywhere, clearly a popular getaway for the South Africans.
-On the waterfront was the Zombie Cucumber, a backpackers hostel highly recommended by Lonely Planet.
-After all these weeks, our first stay in an African backpackers hostel.
+On the waterfront was the Zombie Cucumber, a backpackers hostel recommended by Lonely Planet.
+After all these weeks, this would be our first stay in an African backpackers hostel.

 The hostel was on a dirt path which skirted the coast, gnarled and in a state of disrepair.
-Parts of the road were falling into the sea, and it made for an interesting drive.
-We checked into the hostel, taking three beds in a communal sleeping hut which housed 12 travellers.
-The beds were arranged in a circle around the room, like the hours on a clock.
+Parts of the road were falling into the sea, and even with a 4×4, some of it was impassable.

-We explored the hostel, which had a network of paths leading to cabins, a swimming pool, hammocks, and a big communal gazebo with the main reception, dining tables and music.
+We took time to explore the hostel, which had a network of paths leading to cabins, a swimming pool, hammocks, and a big communal gazebo with the main reception, dining tables and upbeat music.
 Completing the setup was the obligatory photos, graffiti, foreign currencies and flags decorating all the walls.

 We didn’t stay for long; lunch was more important.
 We found a nearby tourist bar, which at this time of the day was deserted.
 The walls were covered floor to ceiling with the scribbling of tourists in permanent marker.